 What will be expected of me?

-You will be expected to take notes in lessons, copy examples and to always write out the question and show your full working out.
-You will not be afraid to make mistakes, because we learn from our errors, but you will always be able to justify and explain where you got an answer from.
-Mathematics is not a subject where you should be guessing, it is the application of skills and knowledge to obtain a sensible answer.
+You will be expected to take notes in lessons, copy examples, write out the question and show your full working out.
+You will not be afraid to make mistakes because we learn from our errors, but you will always be able to justify and explain where you got an answer from.
+Mathematics is not a subject where you should be guessing, it is the application of skills and knowledge to get a sensible answer.

 What skills will I develop?

-You will learn to give a rational and reasoned response to functional problems, to identify key words and recognise the best method to tackle a problem.
-You will memorise and use a range of formulae to solve complex problems, and will demonstrate or justify your methods.
+You will learn to give a rational and reasoned response to functional problems, to identify key works and recognise the best method to tackle a problem.
+You memorise and use a range of formulae to solve complex problems, and demonstrate or justify your methods.

 How will I be assessed?

-Students will sit 3 examinations at the end of the course, totalling 4 hours and 30 minutes.
-Two of the examinations will allow the use of a calculator, but paper 1 is a non-calculator paper.
+Students will sit three examinations at the end of the course, 4 hours and 30 minutes in total.
+Papers two and three of the examinations will allow the use of a calculator, however paper one is a non-calculator paper.

 Where will this qualification lead me?

-Most college courses and apprenticeships require a good pass in Mathematics in order to get onto the course.
+Most college courses and apprenticeships require a passing grade in mathematics in order to get onto the course.
 Able students who achieve a grade 6 may wish to consider taking A-level mathematics.
-Good grades in Mathematics can lead to a variety of careers, including Science, Technology, Engineering and Accountancy.
+Good grades in mathematics can lead to a variety of careers, including science, technology, engineering and accountancy.